samscibelli/samscibelli.github.io/_pages/communityengage.md

 [**Knowledge Village**](https://www.knowledgevillage.org)

 I was a speaker for Knowledge Village, an organization that brings experts and professionals into public school classrooms via video chat.
-I presented a virtual [talk](https://www.youtube.com/watch?v=gEomu4D-jiQ) about how I got interested in science and what I do now to multiple groups of middle school students.
+I presented a virtual [talk](https://www.youtube.com/watch?v=gEomu4D-jiQ) about how I got interested in science and what I work on in graduate school to multiple groups of middle school students.

 [**Astronomy Camp**](https://www.astronomycamp.org/)